-Pre-competition practice - Athletes shall be given a minimum of 30 minutes of practice prior to the beginning of a competition.
-The minimum duration of a single pre-competition practice session shall not be shorter than 15 minutes.
+Pre-competition practice - In unaffected conditions, athletes shall be given a minimum of 50 minutes of practice prior to the beginning of a competition.
+The minimum duration of a single pre-competition practice session shall not be shorter than 30 minutes.
 During pre-competition practice, only registered athletes may access the FOP.
-Practice sessions taking place between rounds is strongly recommended but is not mandatory.
+However, in the case of weather delays or other interruptions out of our control, practice times may be reduced to ensure a competition can go ahead.
+This will be carefully considered by the TC and communicated with as much advance notice as possible.